George Dundas (Royal Navy officer): Post-war

 At the end of the war, Dundas left the Edinburgh at Genoa and traveled overland back to Britain.
 After retiring from the Navy in 1815, he became a Companion of the Bath that year.

 Dundas won a seat as Member of Parliament for Orkney and Shetland at the 1818 general election but was defeated at the 1820 general election.
 He again became Member of Parliament for Orkney and Shetland at the 1826 general election but was defeated again at the 1830 general election.
 He was also promoted to rear-admiral in 1830.

 Dundas became Second Naval Lord in the Grey ministry in November 1830; having been appointed a Deputy Lieutenant of York in 1831.
 On 2 November 1831 he was appointed as Comptroller of the Navy and member of the Navy Board until June 1832 when it was abolished and its functions were merged with the Board of Admiralty.
 He was elevated to First Naval Lord in the First Melbourne ministry in August 1834 but died in office, unmarried, of apoplexy at Upleatham in North Yorkshire just two months later on 7 October 1834.
 He is buried at Marske in North Yorkshire.

 Fictional references

-A heavily fictionalized Dundas appears in several of Patrick O'Brian's Aubrey-Maturin novels, as the oldest friend of Captain Jack Aubrey, and as (fictionally) the younger brother of First Lord of the Admiralty Viscount Melville.
+A heavily fictionalized Dundas appears in several of Patrick O'Brian's Aubrey-Maturin novels, as the oldest friend of Captain Jack Aubrey, and as (fictionally) the son of First Lord of the Admiralty Henry Dundas, 1st Viscount Melville, and the younger brother of First Lord of the Admiralty Robert Dundas, 2nd Viscount Melville.

-Dundas is a peripheral character in C. Northcote Parkinson's 1976 novel Touch and Go who, like O'Brian places his hero at the Battle of Algeciras, where he interacts with Dundas.
+Dundas is a peripheral character in C. Northcote Parkinson's 1976 novel Touch and Go who, like O'Brian, places his hero at the Battle of Algeciras, where he interacts with Dundas.